dlvhdr/gh-dash/README.md

 <img src="https://user-images.githubusercontent.com/6196971/198704107-6775a0ba-669d-418b-9ae9-59228aaa84d1.gif" />

 ## ✨ Features
-* 🌅 fully configurable - define sections using GitHub filters
+* 🌅 fully configurable - define sections using github filters
-* 🔍 search for both Pull Requests and Issues
+* 🔍 search for both prs and issues
 * 📝 customize columns with `hidden`, `width` and `grow` props
 * ⚡️ act on prs and issues with checkout, comment, open, merge, diff, etc...
 * ⌨️ set custom actions with new keybindings
 * 💅 use custom themes
-* 🔭 view details about a PR/Issue with a detailed sidebar
+* 🔭 view details about a pr/issue with a detailed sidebar
 * 🪟 write multiple configuration files to easily switch between completely different dashboards
+* ♻️ set an interval for auto refreshing the dashboard

 ## 📦 Installation